NeuroSYS-pl/magda/web/docs/modules/module.md

 sidebar_position: 1
 ---

+import Phases from '../assets/module/phases.svg';

 # General outlook

 `Module` is the most important element of *MAGDA*.
-As mentioned in [overview](../home), this library is based on graphs so think of modules as nodes.
+As mentioned in [overview](../home.md), this library is based on graphs so think of modules as nodes.
 These nodes should execute a single function.
 They are connected to other nodes by defining input modules, nodes that the current one depends on, and output modules, nodes that the current one sends its results to.

 ## Module types